HoloPollock/Incremental_Computation_CISC499/README.md

 # Conclusion

-Obviously the results mostly speak for them self, however there are obviously some caveats in saying that, first of all in general my code is written to optimize for incremental computation.
+Ob/photos/viously the results mostly speak for them self, however there are ob/photos/viously some caveats in saying that, first of all in general my code is written to optimize for incremental computation.
 For example in from scratch version of the nested calculation maybe it would be faster you have stored them in a vector and used something like quick-sort rather than storing in the B-Tree, as it would need to get used later.
-As well obviously my example is a little contrived as math for computers is fairly trivial and adding and entire tree structure on the arithmetic expressions would slow down the calculations.
+As well ob/photos/viously my example is a little contrived as math for computers is fairly tri/photos/vial and adding and entire tree structure on the arithmetic expressions would slow down the calculations.
 As well when you look at the amount of operations required to have the incremental version be worth it, it does bring in to questions the realistic use case for